Tom Kelly (baseball): 1991 World Series

 After finishing the 1990 season in last place with a 74-88 record, the Twins dominated the AL West in 1991, finishing 8 games ahead of the second-place Chicago White Sox with a 95–67 record.
-During this season, the Twins set the club record of 15 consecutive wins, but this winning streak propelled them into first place.
+During this season, the Twins set the club record of 15 consecutive wins, and this winning streak propelled them into first place.
 In the AL Championship, the Twins easily beat the Toronto Blue Jays in 5 games, winning the right to face the Atlanta Braves in the World Series.
 Marked by a series of close contests filled with dramatic plays and extra-innings, the 1991 World Series was later ranked by ESPN as the greatest World Series ever.

 Following two closely contested victories at home, the Twins traveled to Atlanta where they suffered three straight defeats.
 Tom Kelly, prior to the Series' move to Atlanta, infamously said that managing without the designated hitter was "right up there with rocket science".
 Although he was being facetious, the grueling Game 3 proved Kelly prescient as a series of double switches and substitutions emptied the Twins' bench and both teams' bullpens.
 Kelly was forced to pinch hit Rick Aguilera in the top of the 12th and was prepared to send outfielder Dan Gladden to the mound if necessary; however, the Braves won in the bottom of the 12th when David Justice narrowly beat a throw to the plate.
 After a similarly close Game 4 and a dominating 14–5 Braves victory in Game 5, the Twins had to win the final two games at home.

 Game 6 featured two climactic plays by Kirby Puckett who, in the top of the 3rd, made a sensational leaping catch against the center field acrylic glass to prevent a Braves' run.
 The Twins won 4–3 in the bottom of the 11th when Puckett blasted a home run off Charlie Leibrandt.
 Game 7 proved to be one of the greatest games in baseball history, as the game was scoreless for 9 innings and included a number of decisive and memorable plays.
-Twins starter Jack Morris argued repeatedly with Kelly to allow him to stay in the game and pitched 10 scoreless innings before the Twins won 1–0 in the bottom of the 10th, giving Minnesota its second World Series victory in five years.
+Kelly planned to take Twins starter Jack Morris out after the ninth inning ended.
+Morris argued repeatedly with Kelly to allow him to stay in the game.
+Kelly finally gave in.
+"What the hell," Kelly said.
+"It's only a ballgame."
+Morris ended up pitching 10 scoreless innings as the Twins won 1–0 in the bottom of the 10th, giving Minnesota its second World Series victory in five years.